 Being stuck can become very evident to people you work with and loved ones early on.
-You may seen to be grasping at many different methods and activities in order to break free of the anxiety and frustration.
+You may seem to be grasping at many different methods and activities in order to break free of the anxiety and frustration.
 Might have a hard time seeing any value from these and begin to judge yourself harshly, disparage others, and refuse support.

 Have feelings that these conditions are uniquely your own and nobody else has suffered this quite like you have.
 You could even begin to convince yourself that there is no solution and begin to even accept this stuck state.